capillariesio/capillaries/doc/qna.md

 Q. Can I run Capillaries against cloud-based Cassandra?

-A. While processing [nodes](glossary.md#script-node) that create [tables](glossary.md#table), Capillaries creates [keyspaces](glossary.md#keyspace) and [tables](glossary.md#table) on-the-fly as a [processor](glossary.md#processor) handles the node.
-As of this writing (2022), Azure CosmosDB and AWS Keyspaces have notoriously high latency.
+A. As of this writing (2022), Azure CosmosDB and AWS Keyspaces have notoriously high latency.
 For example, Azure can complete "CREATE TABLE" command successfully, but an "INSERT" command executed immediately after that may return an error saying that the table does not exist.

-This situation can be potentially mitigated by creating all tables for a specific [run](glossary.md#run) in advance.
+This situation can be mitigated to some extent by creating all tables for a specific [run](glossary.md#run) in advance and verifying that all tables are in place.
 A [toolbelt](glossary.md#toolbelt) command producing CQL statements that creates all tables for a [run](glossary.md#run) may look like this:

 ```
 go run capitoolbelt.go get_table_cql -script_file=... -params_file=... -keyspace=... -run_id=... -start_nodes=...